 If the student passes the exam, he/she must continue with completion of the assessment/consultation under the supervision of the committee chairperson or someone else designated by the DCT.
 Completion of the assessment usually will consist of additional interviews and psychological testing.
 In every assessment case, the student will write a report and meet with the client for an interpretive feedback session.
-The evaluation report must be completed within eight weeks of the date of the examination.
+The student must complete the evaluation report within eight weeks of the date of the examination.

 After the Center Director has verified in writing to the DCT the successful completion of the assigned assessment or consultation, the DCT will send a letter or email to the student notifying the student that he/she has passed the exam.
-The DCT will give a copy of this letter or email to the Associate Chair for Graduate Studies.
 Passing the examination is not official until the student has completed the psychological evaluation of the client to the satisfaction of the supervisor and the Center Director.